 Events

-Hosted by the Universities of Tilburg, NL, and Vancouver, British Columbia, CA
+Joint Conference by the Universities of Tilburg, NL, and Vancouver, British Columbia, CA – „Communicating Climate Hope 2024: Countering eco-anxiety and climate doomism in research and practice“

-Climate communication is more than the transmission of facts – it is a key prerequisite for societal transformation.
-In her talk at the international “Communicating Climate Hope” conference, Eva-Maria McCormack – founder of Talking Hope and author of the Manifesto for Hope – advocated for a new, socially just social contract as the foundation of climate transformation.
+In her talk at the international “Communicating Climate Hope” conference, Eva-Maria McCormack, founder of Talking Hope and author of the Manifesto for Hope, advocated for a new social contract based on sustainability and social inclusion.

-The talk was part of an interdisciplinary exchange between academia, civil society, and communication professionals, and addressed all those who seek to imagine and create new approaches to climate communication.
+The talk was part of an inter- and transdisciplinary exchange between academia, civil society, and communication professionals, focused at creating new approaches to climate communication.

 > Read the Abstract of the Talk: